-In addition to these keyword research tools, a long tail keyword generator can be used to quickly find relevant phrases.
-These tools suggest long-tail phrases by analyzing your existing website content.
+Besides these keyword research tools, a long tail keyword generator can quickly find relevant phrases.
+These tools suggest long tail phrases by analyzing your existing website content.
 You’ll find many options for keyword generators online, many of which are free.

-While it may seem excessive to use more than one long tail keyword tool, doing so can allow you to find several phrases.
+While it may seem excessive to use over one long tail keyword tool, doing so can allow you to find several phrases.
 Plus, having a variety of useful features on hand can help you make the most out of your SEO strategy.

 2. Read Forums, Comment Chains, FAQ Sites & Emails

 The questions from website visitors often provide excellent insight into what they search for online.
 A great way to find long tail keywords is to visit forums, comment threads, company “Frequently Asked Questions” pages or even emails sent to your company.
 Despite these information sources being readily available, many SEO marketers don’t use these options during keyword research.
 If your company has a blog that regularly receives comments or questions, it’s possible to find several SEO search words just by reading users’ responses.

 Competition is a fact of life for many businesses regardless of the industry.
 For finding the right keywords, it’s likely that your competitors have already used long tails to boost their rankings.
 These findings can be used to your advantage – simply find out what words your competitor is using and implement them on your own website.

 You can find most of these long tails in blog titles, meta tags from keyword checkers, or by analyzing the content on each page.
 Professional competitor research tools from SpyFu or SE Ranking can help you speed up the process.

 Pro Tip: Finding the best long tail keywords will take some research.
 Try visiting highly optimized sites like Wikipedia.